Skip to main content

 Despite remarkable progress, AI language learning has important limitations.
 While AI excels at building vocabulary and grammar skills, it struggles with some aspects of language that require cultural understanding, nuanced judgment, or human connection.

 Context and connotation are difficult for AI.
 A phrase that’s appropriate in one situation might be offensive in another.
 Idioms, humor, and cultural references can confuse AI systems.
-Native speakers understand these subtiles through years of cultural immersion that AI cannot replicate.
+Native speakers understand these subtleties through years of cultural immersion that AI cannot replicate.

 Human connection remains valuable.
 Learning a language is partly about connecting with the people who speak it.
 AI can provide practice, but it can’t fully replace the motivation and insight that come from real human relationships.
 The best language learning combines AI tools with human interaction.